vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 and inform the user that they should finish the agreement activation in the app or the landing page.

-There might be some cases where the process fails in such a way that the user cannot complete activation, and the agreement is stuck as `PENDING` for an extended period of time.
-Because of this, it might be a good idea to allow the user to choose to draft a new agreement regardless, but then you need to keep track of that "abandoned" agreement in case you might need to manage it later (stop and issue refund if it gets undesirably activated or similar).
+There might be some cases where the process fails in such a way that the user cannot complete activation and the agreement is stuck as `PENDING` for an extended period of time.
+Because of this, it might be a good idea to allow the user to choose to draft a new agreement regardless, but then you need to keep track of that "abandoned" agreement in case you might need to manage it later (stop and issue a refund if it gets undesirably activated or similar).

 ### How do I check my customer's status?